jamesw201/Connect4/docs/HighLevelDesign.md

 #### Board
 The Board is made up of Rows and Columns of Slots.

-#### Win state checks
+Besides being a container for its Slots, the Board also has functionality of its own:
+  `columnTokenCount: (column: number) => number` Returns the number of tokens held in a given column.

-At each go a "win check" will be executed.
-Taking the last placed token position and working out if a series of 4 tokens can be found by looking either side of it.
+  `findTokens: (direction: DIRECTION, colour: string, cell: [number, number]) => Array<[number, number]>` Taking the last placed token position and working out if a series of 4 tokens can be found by looking either side of it.

   This middle-out function is quicker than looping through all the rows.

   The different directions to check are:
   - Vertical line (ascending)
   - Vertical line (descending)
   - Horizontal line (left)
   - Horizontal line (ascending)
   - Diagonal line (ascending)
   - Diagonal line (descending)

+  `print: (winningLine?: Array<[number, number]> | null) => void`
+  Prints out a representation of the board to the CLI, marking a winning line with 'X's if one exists.

 ## Design Considerations